Table of Contents

 This is because labor costs are significantly lower in China than in other countries.
 By producing its guitars in China, Epiphone is able to keep its prices affordable for their customers.

-The affordable yet high-quality Epiphone guitars have been a favorite of musicians since 1873.
-They also offer a range of affordable acoustic and bass guitars with best-in-class craftsmanship and sound.
+The affordable yet high-quality Epiphone guitars have been a favorite of musicians.
+And since 1873!
+They also offer a range of affordable acoustic and bass guitars.
+Also with best-in-class craftsmanship and sound.

-Epiphone’s confidence in its craft is reflected in the wide range of guitars they offer for every budget and style.
-If you’re exploring for a budget-friendly guitar with an amazing tone, an Epiphone is a solid choice.
+Epiphone’s confidence in its craft is reflected in the wide range of guitars they offer.
+Some for every budget and style.
+Are you exploring a budget-friendly guitar with an amazing tone?
+Then an Epiphone is a solid choice!

 What years were Epiphones made in Japan?